defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 In order to fix this, we have to edit the /etc/hosts file in the running Supabase Auth container (we can't add this through a docker compose file because we are using the Supabase CLI to start it up, migrate the db, and seed it).

-`npm run supabase:start` will start Supabase and modify the /etc/hosts to properly direct requests to the Keycloak server.
+`npm run supabase:start` will start Supabase and modify the /etc/hosts to properly direct requests to the Keycloak server. **You must ensure the IP address used in this command is the correct IP for where you have Keycloak hosted.**
 If you need to use a different Keycloak server for local development, you will need to modify this command.

 If your Keycloak server is not at a hosted domain, you will also need to modify the /etc/hosts on your machine: